-And if you love pink interiors as much as we do, we have dedicated a whole feature to pink room ideas.
+- If you love pink interiors as much as we do, we have dedicated a whole feature to pink room ideas.

-12. Or go for a pastel pink living room paint
+17. Or go for a pastel pink living room paint

-13. Go bold with a coral coloured living room paint
+18. Go bold with a coral coloured living room paint

 You could be brave and paint all four walls or, for you commitment-phobes, try out just painting one feature wall.
 If you just want a pop of peach, pinch this living room paint idea and just paint your shutters or pick out a coral window treatment instead for a more subtle nod at the trend.

-15. Paint the floor boards in your living room
+20. Paint the floor boards in your living room

 Much like the neglected ceiling, we often forget to look to the floor when it comes to looking for living room paint ideas.
 Painting floorboards is a great way to update a room on a budget – especially if you have the time to tackle the job as a DIY project.
 Ideally, you should use floor paints for a long-lasting finish, but most good quality paints suitable for woodwork will give you a surprisingly tough floor.

 Check out our guide to painting floorboards.